Historic Routes and Past Pathways

-The New Forest National Park Authority will work with local communities and volunteers to investigate the 75km of bridleways and byways in the National Park and identify rights of way of significant historical importance.
-The project will promote a greater understanding of the heritage and importance of these routes to local communities and users, along with their continued benefit as sustainable travel links and green corridors of the future.
+Through innovative, imaginative and appropriate interpretation the aims are to promote a greater understanding of the heritage and importance of these rights of way to local communities and users, along with their continued benefit as sustainable travel links and green corridors of the future.

-- Promote the pathways through appropriate means, including oral histories, leaflets, interpretation boards, community events, guided walks and ranger led walks.
+- Promote and enhance the new trails through appropriate means, including leaflets, interpretation, community events and guided walks

 Volunteering and training

-Working with parish councils and local community groups will prompt a sense of ownership and pride in the selected routes and therefore play a substantial role in promoting and preserving the routes in the future.
+Through working with parish councils and local community groups the Historic Routes and Past Pathways team will aim to promote a sense of ownership and pride in the new trails.
+It is hoped that this will enable the local communities to play a substantial role in promoting and preserving the trails in the future.

-Gareth Owen – OPOF Interpretation and Outreach Officer, New Forest National Park Authority
+Gareth Owen, Project Officer – Historic Routes and Past Pathways project, New Forest National Park Authority

 Tel: 01590 646652 Mobile: 07880 383988 email: firstname.lastname@example.org